clo4/datapacks/afk/README.md

 ## Public API Documentation

-The public API of this data pack is stable, and intentionally quite small.
+The public API of this data pack is stable, and intentionally quite small, consisting of 2 function tags, 3 scoreboards objectives, and 1 entity tag.
 The statements below are the guarantees implied by the current version of the data pack, with the normal backwards compatibility guarantees of semantic versioning: minor versions may introduce new features, but will not introduce breaking